Chiropractor Explains How Sitting Leads to Belly Fat

 5. Use an Orthopedic Seat Cushion During The Day

-By sitting on a well-designed seat cushion, you will achieve better alignment between the torso and the upper legs.
-As a result, the cushions pull the spine inwards and tilt the pelvis forward.
-This increases your stability, reduces spinal stress, and enables you to sit up straight and disperse your weight into your core muscles rather than your spine.
-You can actually exercise while seated this way.
+Using a well-designed ergonomic seat cushion can improve alignment between the torso and upper legs.
+This can help to pull the spine inwards and tilt the pelvis forward, increasing stability, reducing spinal stress, and allowing you to sit up straight by distributing weight into the core muscles instead of the spine.
+This can also help you to exercise while seated.

 Here are my suggestions:

 - Use only latex foam.
 Natural latex has the best resiliency (bounciness) and comfort (It’s non-toxic as well!)

 - Avoid memory foam!
 Memory foam sits hot, can be toxic, and I believe creates too many unfavourable pressure points while seated.